 Electric mowers have motors instead of engines.
 Look for a battery model that runs off a 36V or greater system or a corded model with an 11-amp rating or greater.

-To handle uneven terrain, some push mowers have oversized wheels, typically in the back, which prevent the mower from getting stuck in a rut or hung on a walkway.
+Some yards slope or are just generally uneven, so push mowers are built to handle dips, depressions, ruts, and other types of rough terrain.
+To handle uneven terrain, some push mowers have oversize wheels, typically in the back, which prevent the mower from getting stuck in a rut or hung on a walkway.
 Some even have oversize wheels on all four corners to provide an easier rollover.

-Cutting Width and Height
+Cutting Deck Width and Height

-Any push mower, whether corded, battery-powered, or gas-fed, can be dangerous.
+Any push mower, whether corded, battery-powered, or gas fed, can be dangerous.
 All mowers have some sort of fail-safe lever to hold down that allows the motor to operate.
 Releasing the lever causes the mower to stop.

 Since many electric and battery-powered options start very easily, manufacturers include removable safety keys that act like kill switches when removed.
 These keys prevent a small child from accidentally starting the mower.